Maplewood Cannabis Ordinance Passed as Towns Enact Laws

 Morristown is among the towns that initially banned cannabis licenses and has now passed an ordinance allowing them.
 They will permit two adult-use cannabis dispensaries.
 Their cannabis market ordinance sets up a two percent tax on product sales and a one percent wholesale tax.
 Additionally, a one percent transfer tax would occur for each sale by a cannabis wholesaler.

-Monmouth Country Progress
+Monmouth County Progress

 Tinton Falls was a similar town.
 It passed a temporary ban ordinance and recently allowed cannabis companies to operate within its borders.